-After the expiry of the takeover bid, if all of the conditions to its completion have been met or waived, the offeror "takes up" (accepts the tenders of shares and announces that it is completing its takeover bid) and pays for the shares tendered to the bid.
-If less than 100% of the outstanding shares have been tendered to the bid (which is usually the case), the acquiror may acquire the remaining shares in one of two ways.
+Under Canadian securities laws, an offeror may not take up shares deposited under a takeover bid if 50% or less of the outstanding shares (excluding the shares held by the offeror and any person acting jointly or in concert with the offeror) have been deposited under the bid.
+If less than 100% of the outstanding shares have been tendered to the bid (which is usually the case), the acquirer may acquire the remaining shares in one of two ways.
 If 90% or more of the outstanding shares have been tendered, corporate law in Canada generally allows the offeror to "force out" the remaining shareholders at the same price paid under the takeover bid by sending a notice to the non-tendering shareholders.
-Such shareholders then only have the right to receive such consideration or to exercise a dissent right to go to court to obtain the "fair value" for their shares.
-If less than 90% but more than 66 2/3% of the outstanding shares have been tendered, the offeror may proceed to a second-step amalgamation or arrangement transaction with the target company whereby the remaining shareholders are squeezed out for the same consideration as in the takeover bid (subject to a dissent right to obtain fair value).
-An amalgamation or arrangement generally requires approval at a 66 2/3% level.
-Given that the shares acquired by the offeror under the bid can be counted towards the required $66 \ 2/3\%$ approval, this would ensure that the vote on the amalgamation or arrangement would be favourable.
-This process for such second-step transactions requires the holding of a shareholders' meeting, which adds another period of approximately

-35 to 45 days following the expiry of the takeover bid to complete the acquisition of all the shares.
+Such shareholders then only have the right to receive such consideration or to exercise a dissent right to apply to a court to determine the "fair value" for their shares.
+If less than 90% but more than 66 2/3% of the outstanding shares have been tendered, the offeror may proceed to a second-step amalgamation or arrangement transaction with the target company whereby the remaining shareholders are squeezed out for the same consideration as in the takeover bid (subject to a dissent right).
+An amalgamation or arrangement generally requires 66 2/3% shareholder approval.
+Given that the shares acquired by the offeror under the bid can be counted toward the required 66 2/3% approval, this would ensure that the vote on the amalgamation or arrangement would be favourable.
+Since a second-step transaction requires the holding of a shareholders' meeting, it adds another period of approximately 35 to 45 days following the expiry of the takeover bid to complete the acquisition of all the shares.